The unbelievable true story of Tee See Tee!

 Hello, my name is Beau Warren, and I am addicted to t-shirts...

-Cue Chicago, the city where I took matters into my own hands, and learned how to screen print.
+Cue Chicago, the city where I learned how to screen print.
 I fell in love with it because, like so many other great art forms, it really seemed to be bursting onto the scene in Chicago.
-I saw great locals doing incredible screen printing everywhere I went, and ultimately, I thought, "Why can't I do that?"
-I landed some amazing gigs at bars, concert halls, and more, where I attempted the impossible, live screen printing(Cue my second foray into the t-shirt business).
-It was an incredibly stressful, and messy operation, but some of my favorite memories of Chicago were the events I worked at.
+I saw local artists doing incredible screen printing everywhere I went, and ultimately, I thought, "Why can't I do that?"
+I landed some amazing gigs at bars, concert halls, and more, where I attempted the impossible, live screen printing(i.e. My second foray into the t-shirt industry).
+It was an incredibly stressful, and messy operation, but some of my favorite memories of Chicago were the events I worked at(*Thank you Chicago Afrobeat Project!).
 But it wasn't meant to be, not yet anyway.

 Third time is a charm.

 This planted a seed which took a couple years to fully germinate, but when it did, it dominated every waking thought.
-I was obsessed with designing, and finally that obsession turned into planning.
+I was obsessed with designing, that obsession turned into planning my new business.
 I went back and looked at every mistake I made, every reason previous attempts at running an apparel company failed, and I realized that it was very simple; I needed help.
 So I recruited the most beautiful, most intelligent business manager I knew, my wife, to handle customer service, invoicing, and vendor relations.
 She helped me focus on what I am best at, which is designing fun apparel that puts a smile on your face, breaks the ice with passerbys, and most importantly, ties in with memories you have of your home town.
 Our tagline is simple, but in my opinion, very profound and perfectly represents the original people who chose to wear our brand over any other...

 *And if you actually read this entire novel, bravo!
 For seeing this through to the end, I am going to let you in on a secret.
 To sav